TOM WEST IS A FAMILIAR NAME to many movers and shakers of the US model kit industry, though he is less well known to the general public.

 Just three of the car kits (below) that Tom oversaw for MPC, featuring box-art models built by Dean Milano.

 Three of the Star Wars kits (below) that Tom oversaw while at MPC.

 The Incredible Hulk kit (below) organised by Tom, with comic-style art by Dave Cockrum.

 Three Dune kits (below) overseen by Tom oversaw while he was at Revell.

 1:25 scale 1948 Chevrolet Aerosedan (below) was produced as a Galaxie Limited kit.
 Note the various build options.

 When New-York-based Odyssey Partners acquired Revell, the setup was moved from California to Illinois, to join with Monogram which had been purchased six months before.
-However, Tom stayed in California, and in 1993 started a new company, called Galaxie Limited.
+However, Tom stayed in California, and in 1993 helped start a new company, called Galaxie Limited, created by Gary Schmidt.
 The first kits were reissues of the Monogram Slingshot and Long John dragster, but new kits of box trailers soon appeared, along with a 1948 Chevrolet Aerosedan, a version that had been ignored by other manufacturers.

 In 2002, Tom and colleagues started the Milestone Development Group, concentrating on 1:16 scale ready-built dragsters.
 He also continued to offer consultation services under his Replicas West name.

 Tom was born in Quincy, Illinois.
 He attended The General Motors Institute and got a BSME (BSc in Mechanical Engineering).
 He had been drawing from an early age, which put him in good stead when he moved from full-size to model cars.

 He died at his home in Whittier, California, on February 24, 2018.